Internal Family Systems Model: Theory and background

-IFS has three core theoretical principles: Non-pathological multiplicity of the mind, Systems Theory and an adaption of Buddhist philosophy’s practice of witnessing consciousness.
+IFS has three core theoretical principles: Non-pathological multiplicity of the mind, systems theory, and an adaptation of Buddhist philosophy's practice of witnessing consciousness.
 Broadly, these principles are used to non-judgmentally observe and evaluate complex mental systems.
 This approach builds on Richard Schwartz's experiences with persons experiencing eating disorders, who he noticed often spoke about the self as various conflicting "parts" or sub-personalities.
 Trained as a family therapist, Schwartz noticed that these parts exhibited common presentations in family therapy, leading him to develop the approach.
+IFS is distinct from other parts-based therapies (such as Gestalt therapy) in its emphasis on the systemic relationships between parts and the existence of an undamaged "Self" that acts as an active leader of the system, rather than a passive witness.